epam/edp-component-operator/docs/api.md

-EDPComponentSpec defines the desired state of EDPComponent
+EDPComponentSpec defines the desired state of EDPComponent.

 <table>
     <thead>